X-A-gif/ReadMe-generator/README.md

 ## Installation

-dfggd
+clone the repo run npm install the terminal

 ## Usage

-sdf
+open git bash in the root directory of the repo and run ""node index.js"

 ## Contributing

-hfg
+N/A

 ## Tests

-sdf
+N/A

 ## License

-Apache License 2.0
+MIT License

-    For more information on this license, please visit [https://opensource.org/licenses/Apache-2.0](https://opensource.org/licenses/Apache-2.0).
+    For more information on this license, please visit [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 ## Questions

-If you have any questions or issues, please contact sdf at dfhg.
+If you have any questions or issues, please contact X-A-gif at N/A.